Data-Driven Estimation of Heterogeneous Treatment Effects: Experiments

-The third dataset is about a study of interventions that may improve performance among undergraduates at the University of Illinois at Urbana Champaign (UIUC): strengthening human adaptive reasoning and problem solving (SHARPS).
+The third dataset is about a study of interventions that may improve performance among undergraduates at the University of Illinois at Urbana Champaign (UIUC): strengthening human adaptive reasoning and problem-solving (SHARPS).
 In this dataset, students were given a battery of cognitive, physical, and diet evaluations.
 In subsequent weeks, they were given one of four interventions: no training (active control), fitness training, fitness and cognitive training, and fitness, cognitive, and mindfulness training.
 Since most HTE estimators can only handle binary treatment variables, we measure the effect of fitness training compared to active training.
 The outcome variable we are interested in is the change in the number of correct answers on a digit-symbol substitution task.
-In order to compute standard deviation, we bootstrap estimators.
+There are 239 samples with 316 continuous features.
+To compute standard deviation, we bootstrap estimators.